koyadovic/binance-rebalancing/README.md

 ### Use the core with a ncurses frontend or another GUI
 Instead of running everything using rebalance.py and settings.py, could be feasible running everything from a GUI with persistent settings letting users control everything.

+## Donations

+If you found it helpful, and want to contribute, Bitcoin donations are appreciated at the address `bc1qhhps2klg6wr54lm2yedd9dhtwe9xsjmqz0w545`